 Astronomers find new, nearby planet that is entirely covered in water

-Scientists are on the trail of what may be a true alien water world, an exoplanet with a global ocean
+Scientists are on trail of what may be true alien water world - an exoplanet with global ocean

 Astronomers have discovered a nearby exoplanet that may prove to be the first such world covered in water.